Dear Friends of CREER,

 Our Children

-CREER a 501 (c) (3) non-profit based in San Juan Capistrano, CA was founded in 2004 and in 2007 became a non-profit.
+CREER a 501 (c) (3) non-profit based in San Juan Capistrano, CA was founded in September of 1991.
 The number of children, youth and families served by CREER’s combined programs is approximately 10,080 a year.

 CREER develops positive programs to guide our youth in productive, self-sufficient life paths.
 We are one of the most effective providers of educational programs, parent education, community / youth leadership and gang prevention programs for at risk children and families in South Orange County.